Maltese vs Maltipoo: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of Maltese and Maltipoo reveals practical lifestyle differences.
 Maltese's Toy (4-7 lbs) frame and low-moderate (30 minutes daily) energy demands require specific caloric targeting, while Maltipoo's 5-20 lbs (typically 8-14 lbs) build and low to moderate (20-40 min daily) activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these dogs.
-Maltese's health profile (Dental Issues, Joint Issues) may necessitate prescription or limited-ingredient diets, while Maltipoo's predispositions (Orthopedic Conditions, Eye & Dental Issues) have their own dietary implications.
+Maltese's health profile (Dental Issues, Joint Issues) may necessitate prescription or limited-ingredient diets, while Maltipoo's predispositions (orthopedic problems, Eye & Dental Issues) have their own dietary implications.
 The lifetime food cost differential between these two dogs can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements